x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-outlook-voice-access-pin-security/set-outlook-voice-access-pin-security.md

 The **Allow common PIN patterns** setting is used to either enable or disable the use of common number patterns when creating a PIN.
 By default, this setting is disabled and won't allow Outlook Voice Access users to enter the following number patterns:

-- **Sequential numbers** PIN values that consist completely of consecutive numbers.
+- **Sequential numbers**: PIN values that consist completely of consecutive numbers.
 Examples of sequential numbers for a PIN are 1234 and 65432.

-- **Repeated numbers** PIN values that consist of repeated numbers.
+- **Repeated numbers**: PIN values that consist of repeated numbers.
 Examples of repeated numbers are 11111 and 22222.

-- **Suffix of mailbox extension** PIN values that consist of the suffix of a user's mailbox extension.
+- **Suffix of mailbox extension**: PIN values that consist of the suffix of a user's mailbox extension.
 If the mailbox extension is 36697, the PIN can't be 6697.

 ### PIN recycle count